lydianish/NL-Augmenter/nlaugmenter/transformations/random_character_deletion/README.md

 ## What type of transformation is this?

-This perturbation randomly deletes characters from a string of length > 1 (sentence or paragraph) with a probability p.
+This perturbation randomly deletes characters from a string of length > 1 with a probability `prob`.

 Example:
 ```python